Rockypocky77/ChancifySATPrep/sat2.md

 Paleontologists discovered dinosaur fossils in Montana, these specimens provide evidence of feathered species.

 A) NO CHANGE
-B) Paleontologists discovered dinosaur fossils in Montana and these specimens provide evidence of feathered species.
+B) Paleontologists discovered dinosaur fossils in Montana, and these specimens provide evidence of feathered species.
 C) Paleontologists discovered dinosaur fossils in Montana; these specimens provide evidence of feathered species.
-D) Paleontologists discovered dinosaur fossils in Montana: these specimens provide evidence of feathered species.
+D) Paleontologists discovered dinosaur fossils in Montana which these specimens provide evidence of feathered species.

 Leonardo da Vinci who painted the Mona Lisa also designed flying machines and studied anatomy.